 U.S. NATIONAL ACADEMY OF SCIENCES, 1967

 The preservation of Aldabra's unique ecosystem depends on international support.
 The atoll and its research station are managed by the Seychelles Islands Foundation a public trust established to safeguard the treasures of Aldabra and promote its use purely for research and education.
-The Foundation can fulfil this purpose with your support.
+SIF can fulfil this purpose with your support.